 - The property “jmeter.reportgenerator.overall_granularity” shows the granularity of the graph.
 This value should never be less than 1 Sec (or 1000 ms).
-For a short duration test, it is good to keep minimum granularity value i.e. 1000 (denotes 1000 ms or 1 Sec), so that graphs and errors are visible correctly.
-In case, if you run an endurance test which has longer duration then you may keep it 60000.
-The default value of this property is 60000 (means 1 minute).
+For a short-duration test, it is good to keep a minimum granularity value i.e. 1000 (denotes 1000 ms or 1 Sec), so that graphs and errors are visible correctly.
+In case, if you run an endurance test which has a longer duration then you may keep it 60000.
+The default value of this property is 60000 (i.e. 1 minute).

-- “jmeter.reportgenerator.apdex_satisfied_threshold” represents the response time NFR which is applicable to all the sampler.
+- “jmeter.reportgenerator.apdex_satisfied_threshold” represents the response time NFR which is applicable to all the samplers.
 The response time above the satisfied threshold value is considered as NFR breached.

-- On the basis of satisfied and tolerated threshold APDEX (Application Performance Index) is calculated.
+- On the basis of the satisfied and tolerated threshold APDEX (Application Performance Index) is calculated.